anaoaktree/rawjamdash/README.md

 3. Prepare the template for the widgets http://www.bootstrapzero.com/bootstrap-template/binary

-4. Django templating system: populate data using json files
+4. Django templating system.

+5. Tables : using jquery datatables plugin